EdinburghCityScope/cityscope-wordpress/README.md

 * /cityscope-entrypoint.sh does some pre-preparation that has to be done *before* Wordpress is installed
 * apache2dummy does configuration of the template application, and has to be done *after* Wordpress is installed.
 The odd name, and the fact it's on the PATH, is because docker-entrypoint.sh checks the name of the scripts passed to it

+# Tour-app protocol

+We add a link in the sidebar to start the tour-app.
+This link starts with a custom protocol that the phone interprets and sends to the correct app, e.g cityscope-tour://jupyter.edina.ac.uk/username/...
+By default, Wordpress scans links when they are added to make sure they come from a whitelist of allowed protocols (http, https etc.).
+To override this, we've had to add a filter adding 'cityscope-tour' to the list of allowed protocols.
+This is placed inside the theme we are using, i.e. `resources/suffusion/functions.php`, so if we ever change either the protocol we want to use or the theme, we need to make sure this is updated.

+Oddly enough, this link-scanning behavious only seems to happen when using the `wp widget add/update` commands, not if you actually add the link through the Wordpress interface.

 # Building / running

 Normally, this image is built automatically and can be found in [Dockerhub](https://hub.docker.com/r/cityscope/wordpress/).